 Along the way we heard interesting stories from the town’s 1000-year history and tips on where best to spot the Queen when she’s in town.
 We also discovered some of Windsor’s unique sights, from a crooked house which housed the oldest tearoom in England to a rare blue Royal Mail post box which was originally used for air mail letters.

-Then spend the afternoon at Windsor Castle (entry £23.50 adults/£21.20 over 60s/£13.50 under 17s, and you must pre-book in advance).
-This awe-inspiring building is the oldest and largest occupied castle in the world, built in the 11th century for William the Conqueror.
+Then spend the afternoon at Windsor Castle.* This awe-inspiring building is the oldest and largest occupied castle in the world, built in the 11th century for William the Conqueror.

 In the grounds of the Castle, and covered by the same entrance ticket, St George’s Chapel is the home of the Order of The Garter – England’s grandest Order of Chivalry whose 24 members are chosen by the Queen.
 Ten kings and many other members of the Royal Family are buried in the chapel, and it’s also hosted a string of royal weddings in a beautiful setting with its Gothic vaulted ceilings and stained-glass windows.